Lazzollin/hello-cordova/README.md

 This test uses <a href="https://github.com/apache/cordova-plugin-camera" target="_blank">cordova-plugin-camera</a> to use the phone's camera.

-The `Open camera` button, calls the `camera.getPicture(successCallback, errorCallback, options)` method, which takes a CameraOptions object as parameter to determine its behavior.
-In this case the object's `Camera.sourceType` variable defaults to `Camera.PictureSourceType.CAMERA`, which opens the default camera app, let's you take a picture, and then returns the result with the `cameraSuccess` as a String.
+The `Open camera` button calls the `camera.getPicture(successCallback, errorCallback, options)` method, which takes a CameraOptions object as parameter to determine its behavior.
+In this case the object's `Camera.sourceType` variable defaults to `Camera.PictureSourceType.CAMERA`, which opens the default camera app, lets you take a picture, and then returns the result with the `cameraSuccess` as a String.
-This string is passed to the given `onCameraSuccess(imgURL)` method below to set the src attribute of the `img` tag at the top usign JQuery.
+This string is passed to the given `onCameraSuccess(imgURL)` method below to set the src attribute of the `img` tag at the top using JQuery.

 onCameraSuccess method:
 ```